expo/expo/docs/pages/build-reference/private-npm-packages.md

 import ImageSpotlight from '~/components/plugins/ImageSpotlight'

 Sometimes, you need to make your project use private npm packages.
-They can be either published to npm (if you have [the Pro/Teams plan](https://www.npmjs.com/products)) or to a self-hosted registry (e.g. using [verdaccio](https://verdaccio.org/)).
+They can be either published to npm (if you have [the Pro/Teams plan](https://www.npmjs.com/products)) or to a private registry (e.g. using self-hosted [verdaccio](https://verdaccio.org/)).

 You will need to configure your project and/or provide EAS Build with you npm token before you start the build.